albertattard/presentation-layered-jar/presentation/assets/demo/Demo 3 - Build Boot FatJAR Docker image and analyse layers with dive.md

 # Demo 3

-Build Docker image and analyse layers with dive
+Build Boot FatJAR Docker image and analyse layers with dive

 1. Go to example